morizotter/TouchVisualizer/README.md

 ## Installation and Setup
 **Note:** Embedded frameworks require a minimum deployment target of iOS 8.1.

 **Information:** To use TouchVisualizer with a project targeting iOS 8.0 or lower, you must include the `TouchVisualizer.swift` source file directly in your project.

-###CocoaPods
+###Installing with CocoaPods

-[CocoaPods](http://cocoapods.org) 0.36 adds supports for Swift and embedded frameworks.
+[CocoaPods](http://cocoapods.org) is a centralised dependency manager that automates the process of adding libraries to your Cocoa application.
 You can install it with the following command:

 ```bash
 $ gem update